 THE PORTIA PROJECT'S ELEVENTH ANNUAL CONFERENCE

 The Portia Project is pleased to announce that it will hold its eleventh annual conference at Lewis & Clark Law School in Portland on Saturday, February 1, 2014.
-This upcoming all-day conference, which will be cosponsored by the Oregon Justice Resource Center and the Oregon chapter of the ACLU, will feature presentations by speakers from both Oregon and Washington.
+This upcoming all-day conference, which will be cosponsored by the Oregon Justice Resource Center and the ACLU of Oregon, will feature presentations by speakers from both Oregon and Washington.
 As always, the conference will be free and open to the public.
 A complimentary continental breakfast and buffet lunch will be served.

 AN INTRODUCTION TO THE PORTIA PROJECT